NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

         sys: 10

-This particular example is for ``CMSZDIFF12`` dataset, the user has specified to use some cfactors ``cfac`` and ``sys: 10`` which correponds to an additonal contribution to the covariance matrix accounting for statistical fluctuations in the cfactors.
+This particular example is for ``CMSZDIFF12`` dataset, the user has specified to use some C-factors ``cfac`` and ``sys: 10`` which corresponds to an additonal contribution to the covariance matrix accounting for statistical fluctuations in the C-factors.
 These settings correspond to NNLO predictions and so presumably elsewhere in the runcard the user would have specified a NNLO theory - such as theory 53.

-we can use the API to return an instance of ``DataSetSpec`` in a development environment using the settings above
+We can use the API to return an instance of ``DataSetSpec`` in a development environment using the settings above

 .. code:: python